JustinSoflin/Diicot-Mexals-Cryptominer-Worm-Case-Study-Full-System-Linux-Compromise/README.md

 <img width="1280" height="648" alt="image" src="https://github.com/user-attachments/assets/23305203-e6f9-4434-918b-dd3c6c2dceb1" />

-The investigation began after Microsoft Defender for Endpoint generated an alert indicating **Malware or Potentially Unwanted Application (PUA)** activity on the Linux host.
+The investigation began after Microsoft Defender for Endpoint generated an alert indicating **Malware or PUA** activity on the Linux host.
 The alert correlated with suspicious file creation and execution behavior occurring under the `root` user context.

 This detection prompted analysis of: